SFSteffensen/Master-CV/CV/English-CV.typ

   dates: dates-helper(start-date: "Aug 2024", end-date: "Aug 2024"),
   url: "github.com/SFSteffensen/DTime",
   highlights: (
-    "Developed a simple and efficient application for calculating download time based on internet speed.", "Built with a Rust backend and a SolidJS frontend using Tauri V2.", "Managed a public GitHub repository, implementing CI/CD using GitHub Actions to ensure proper rules, quality assurance, and continuous integration/delivery.", "Gained practical experience in setting up automated workflows for testing and deployment.", ),
+    [Developed a simple and efficient application for calculating download time based on internet speed.], [Built with a Rust backend and a SolidJS frontend using Tauri V2.], [Managed a public GitHub repository, implementing CI/CD using GitHub Actions to ensure proper rules, quality assurance, and continuous integration/delivery.], [Gained practical experience in setting up automated workflows for testing and deployment.], ),
 )